espocrm/documentation/docs/administration/upgrading.md

 2. Disable cron (at Administration > Settings) before upgrading.
 Enable it back after the upgrade is finished.
 3. Enable *Maintenance Mode* (at Administration > Settings) before upgrading.
 Disable after the upgrade is finished.
 4. Make sure you have free disk space on the server.
+5. *opcache.enable_cli* parameter in PHP should be set to false (by default it's usually set to false).

 ## Additional parameters